info-ruc/ai-project-2018/README.md

 ```
 # Bonus Grading Policy

-Select your favorite documents from 'bonus' folder and copy them to your student_id/extra folder.
-Edit the documents and save them to new filenames with your student_id.
-Each well edited document will give you an extra 5 ~ 10 points in final grade.
+Select your favorite documents from 'bonus' folder and copy them to your 'student_id/extra' folder.
+Edit the documents and save them to new filenames containing your student_id.
+Each **well** edited document will give you an extra 5 ~ 10 points in final grade.